pitchmuc/aepp/README.md

 ### SchemaManager, FieldGroupManager and DataTypeManager

-These classes are available from the `schema` module and alloy you to handle the different elements of the schema definition.
+Since version 0.3.9, these classes are available from their respective modules, previously they were available from the `schema` module and alloy you to handle the different elements of the schema definition.\
 You can use them to extract information on your schema definition.

 ### FlowManager